robotjackie/portfolio/_projects/04_Arduino_cam.md

 ### Register Settings

-There are many registers for this camera, and many register functions have multiple register locations and settings.
+There are many registers for this camera, and many register functions have multiple registers and register values.
 A comprehensive list of each register and bit can be found in the datasheet listed in the "Sources" section of this page.
-While the hard way to change registers is that one could write functions to change a bit and mask the rest in a register, the easy way is that the Arduino library has a write function from its Wire library to simplify this task.
-As long as one knows the location of the register and its value, one can easily change the settings.
-Libraries for existing register settings can be found in the code from the book as well as some of the repos under "Sources."
+The hard way to change registers is to write functions to change a bit and mask the others; the easy way if you're using an Arduino is the write function from its Wire library (see examples from the book code in "Sources").
+In addition, libraries for the register settings can be found in the code from the book as well as some of the repos under "Sources."

-Registers are read and set by the I2C data line, and the clock pulse to the camera is supplied on the I2C clock line.
+Registers are read and set by the I2C data line (SDA), and the clock pulse to the camera is supplied on the I2C clock line (SCL).

 **Resolution**